Clean Water Project- Padampur

-Whilst these wells have greatly improved the living conditions of Jutpani residents, there is still insufficient water to meet the needs of the entire community.
-Many of the wells also dry up during the summer months.
+Prior to the CWON clean water project, shallow wells were being used by residents of Padampur.
+Whilst these wells gave Padampur residents some access to water they were insufficient to meet the needs of the entire community.
+Many of the wells also dried up during the summer months.
 The nearest river is a two-hour walk for the villagers and is often contaminated by human and animal waste.

 Our volunteer, Calida Neal, witnessed first-hand the effect of lack of water on the village during summer in June 2012: